By Irene Pasternak, Alma Angotti

 The world’s response to Russia’s actions includes a wave of export controls and economic sanctions targeting the country’s major financial institutions (FIs), state-owned corporations, oligarchs, government officials, individuals, corporations, and assets tied to Russian President Vladimir Putin, Russian oligarchs, and the Russian government.
 Additional sanctions were also imposed on Belarusian individuals and entities supporting and facilitating the Russian invasion.
-As of March 11, 2022, the United States and more than 30 countries have imposed economic sanctions and export controls on Russia.
+As of March 11, 2022, the United States and more than 30 countries have imposed economic sanctions and export controls on Russia3.

 In response, the Russian government imposed export bans on a string of products.
-In addition, the Russian Central Bank limited foreign cash withdrawals for its citizens to $10,000, effectively restricting the financial ability of Russian citizens living abroad or attempting to flee the country to use their assets.
+In addition, the Russian Central Bank limited foreign cash4 withdrawals for its citizens to $10,000, effectively restricting the financial ability of Russian citizens living abroad or attempting to flee the country to use their assets.

 The multi-national sanctions regimes bring new challenges to financial institutions and compliance professionals, as they are obligated to ensure their compliance programs are equipped to quickly enforce the continually changing sanctions, to timely apply asset-tracing and freezing requirements, and to appropriately adjust risk management processes and identify and tackle the new sanctions evasions and money laundering routes and trends.